Timothy Cullen: Governor's race in 2018

 Cullen indicated that he would be ready to announce a campaign to unseat Wisconsin Governor Scott Walker sometime in April 2017.

 However, on March 29, he announced that he would not run, citing an inability to gain the necessary funds to run an effective campaign.
 In April 2018, Cullen was elected to serve as the Chair of the State Governing Board of Common Cause in Wisconsin, the state's largest non-partisan political reform advocacy organization.
 He stepped down as Chair in September 2022 but remained a board member.

 Personal life and family

-Timothy Cullen has married twice.
-He first married Sally Marie MacKinnis on November 5, 1969.
-They had two children together but divorced.
+Timothy Cullen married twice.
+His first wife was Sally Marie MacKinnis; they married on November 5, 1969, and had two children together before divorcing.
 Cullen subsequently married Barbara Mork on July 1, 1984.
 With his second wife, Cullen had another son and became stepfather to Mork's four children.

 Cullen died after being hospitalized in Madison, Wisconsin, due to a heart condition, on December 23, 2024.
 He was 80.